Whistle (Blackpink song): Commercial performance

-Music video and promotion
+Music video and live performances

 The music video for "Whistle" was directed by Beomjin J of VM Project Architecture, and was released through Blackpink's official YouTube channel on August 8, 2016.
-It surpassed nearly ten million views within five days.
+The visual utilizes vibrant sets with the group members singing in outer space, empty corridors, and while cruising in a car.
+It surpassed nearly 10 million views within five days.
 A choreography practice video for "Whistle" was released on August 18, 2016.
-On June 20, 2020, the video surpassed 500 million views.
-On December 30, 2020, the music video surpassed 600 million views.
 The music video was awarded Best Music Video of the year at the 2016 Mnet Asian Music Awards.
-As of January 2023, the video has surpassed over 800 million views.
+The video surpassed 500 million views in June 2020, and 800 million views in September 2022.
+Blackpink began appearing on South Korea's televised music programs with the August 14, 2016, broadcast of Inkigayo.
+They received their first music program award for "Whistle" a week later, and became the fastest girl group to achieve the feat.

-Blackpink began appearing on South Korea's televised music programs with the August 14, 2016 broadcast of Inkigayo, where they received their first trophy for "Whistle" a week later, becoming the fastest girl group to achieve this feat.
+Blackpink performed the song at several award shows in South Korea, including at the 1st Asia Artist Awards on November 16.
+At the 2016 Melon Music Awards on November 19, 2016, the group presented a pre-recorded performance of the song whilst sporting white-colored outfits, before performing "Playing with Fire" live.
+They additionally performed "Whistle" at the 31st Golden Disc Awards on January 13, 2017, and the 6th Gaon Chart Music Awards on February 22.
+The song was added to the set list of the group's Japan Arena Tour 2018, In Your Area World Tour (2018–2020), Born Pink World Tour (2022–2023), and Deadline World Tour (2025–2026).